oamaok/ezpp/README.md

 ## Translating

 All translation efforst are warmly welcome!
 The base English translations can be found [here](https://github.com/oamaok/ezpp/blob/master/src/translations/en.json).
-After translating the file you should also add relevant information to [this file](https://github.com/oamaok/ezpp/blob/master/src/translations/languages.json).
+After translating the file you should also add relevant information to [this file](https://github.com/oamaok/ezpp/blob/master/src/translations/languages.json), where the `code` field should match with the `.json` file you created.
 If you are unsure on how to edit the files, feel free to [raise an issue](https://github.com/oamaok/ezpp/issues/new) or ask away in the pull request.

 ## Developing